-- Sometimes you need to play around to see what works best to train the mane to one side.
-You may have to do a combo of lots of little things – wet the mane, braid it, use a neck cover.
+- Sometimes you must play around to see what works best to train the mane to one side.
+You may have to do a combo of lots of little things – wet the mane, braid it, and use a neck cover.

 - Bust out the product!
-Mane Mousse is a great mane taming tool that creates hold without stickiness.
-It’s great for use with the training braids, as well as for show day to tame flyaways.
+Mane Mousse is a great mane-taming tool that creates hold without stickiness.
+It’s great for use with the training braids and show day to tame flyaways.

 - A note about what side of the neck braids should lay on.
-There is no written USEF rule that says hunters must be braided on the right.
+No written USEF rule says hunters must be braided on the right.
 But, the tradition in the hunters is strong, there’s no way I would send a hunter into the ring with braids on the left.
 Other disciplines sport braids to both sides, using the horse’s natural mane lay as the guide.

 Shop here.
 As an Amazon Associate, I earn from qualifying purchases, and it’s no extra cost to you.
 I’m forever grateful!